GWilloughby99/early-years-project/_posts/2021-08-19-the-funding-gap-in-early-years-education.md

         <p>By not making it compulsory to give settings 100% of the entitlement funding, providers are potentially missing out on hundreds of pounds every year.
 This is money that could go towards the education and development of children.</p>

-        <p>A difference of 0.20p per hour could lead to better outcomes for children.
-For each region in England, the upcoming charts show how much money settings miss out on due to the pass-through threshold. </p>
+        <p>Childhood providers already receive a yearly amount.
+But, a difference of 0.20p per hour could lead to better outcomes for children.
+For each region in England, the upcoming charts show how much money settings miss out if the funding is equal to the pass-through threshold.  </p>

         <p>The figures were calculated using the <a href="https://www.gov.uk/government/publications/early-years-funding-2021-2022">average funding rate given to authorities</a> and what the 95% pass-through requirement would be.
 The difference was then calculated across a 38 week year with a six-hour working day from 9am to 3pm.
 The yearly amount is not representative of all local authorities because some are above or below the pass-through rate. </p>